HarperDB/documentation/docs/cloning.md

 Clone node is a configurable node script that can be pointed to another instance of HarperDB and create a full clone it.

+The file is located in the harperdb repo at `harperdb/utility/devops/cloneNode/cloneNode.js`.
+To start it run `node cloneNode.js`

 **Leader node** - the instance of HarperDB you are cloning.<br>
 **Clone node** - the new node which will be a clone of the leader node.